Dekue/MB3ServiceSwitcher/README.md

 Generally this program stops the service (and thus the ransomware protection by closing the program) and starts a user defined program.
 This doesn't have to be Dishonored2.exe, it can be any program.
 If the program is terminated the ransomware protection gets restarted.

+This program runs under Windows and needs admin rights to start/stop processes and services.